 3. Arrive a little early

-Our auditions are being held at Shetler Studios, in the heart of New York's Theater District.
 Do yourself a favor and plan on getting to your audition at least twenty minutes ahead of time so that you can have time to relax before it's your turn to wow the Producers.
-Remember to bring 5 printed copies of your audition piece - one for each member of the Production team and one for you.
+Remember to bring a few printed copies of your audition piece to leave a copy with the Production team.

 4. Be vulnerable

 This Is My Brave is a show about what it's like to live through mental illness and come out on the other side.
 The emotions from having experienced mental illness first-hand are raw, excruciating, thrilling, inspiring and so much more.
 We want those feelings to come through in your piece.
-We want to feel as though we're holding your heart in our hands for those five minutes when you're standing at the podium.
-We promise to be gentle and give it back at the end, as long as you're able to trust us while you're in the spotlight.
+We need to hear about your struggle, but the bulk of your piece needs to focus on the recovery and how you were able to find that light at the end of the tunnel to get where you are today.

 5. Relax and have fun